 Getting to Edinburgh

-London is just 4 hours 30 minutes away, Manchester 3 hours away and Newcastle, Inverness and Aberdeen around 2 hours away.
-Glasgow is only a 50 minute train journey from Edinburgh and trains leave every 15 minutes for Scotland’s capital.
+London is just 4 hours 30 minutes away, Manchester 3 hours away and Newcastle, and Aberdeen around 2 hours away.
+From Inverness to Edinburgh is about 3 hours 30 minutes, while Glasgow is only a 50 minute train journey and trains leave there every 15 minutes for Scotland’s capital.

 Looking for the cheapest and most eco-friendly way to visit Edinburgh?
+There are a number of coaches to Edinburgh that operate throughout the UK.
 Journey times from London can be around 10 hours, well worth the carbon and money savings with fares starting at just £18 return.

-Wherever you're travelling from, consider using money and carbon-saving sharing services such as BlaBlaCar or GoCarShare.
+Wherever you're travelling from, consider using money and carbon-saving sharing services such as Blablacar or GoCarShare.
 If you’re renting a car to make the trip to Edinburgh’s Festivals most car rental companies have drop off and collection points in the city.